 - 5. Synonyms Match-Up Test: Only do this simple test a few days after you have learnt these words.
-Any mistakes or hesitancy will indicate they could be learnt more thoroughly. - 6.
-Homographs: Can you think of two meanings for the word counter.
-Do the exercise to check your understanding.
+Any mistakes or hesitancy will indicate they could be learnt more thoroughly. - Homographs: Homographs are words which are spelt exactly the same but 6. which have More Than One Meaning.
+Do the exercise to check your understanding of these words. - 7.
+Essential Spelling: These have previously been prescribed for all state school pupils to learn during KS2.
+There are 200 of them in total.
+We will be doing a few during some parts of the course until they are all learnt.
+Learn the words first.
+Only complete the test section once you are sure your knowledge is sound.

-The whole course is - 7.
-Essential Spelling: More words to le planned for you with do the tests when the words have be revision built in.